mjwitherow/mjwitherow.md/README.md

 * I want to maximise the amount of Work Not Done.
     * This means staying focused on the work that matters
     * This is because I hate Busy Work, being busy != being productive
+* I often focus on preventing software (see above).
+* You can do 1 thing well, or a few things poorly.
+I defend the law of WIP.
 * Complexity is the primary force that undoes us as Software Practioners, and I intend to remove it.
 * We are all learning over time.
 A sound Software Architecture should welcome change and limit the cost of reversions or corrections for delivery teams as we learn.